 The downside is remembering to pick the meals.
 We have it set to vegetarian by default.
 We’re not vegetarian, but this just helps us be a little healthier and try out something we wouldn’t usually consider.
 It encourages us to pushed ourselves out of our comfort zone.
 You can still pick the non-vegetarian meals on the list, if you want.
 You can also set a default to something else, like family friendly or a preference of type of meat.

 By the Wednesday night of each week, you need to pick your meals.
 We’ve forgotten a couple of weeks and ended up with the default choices.
 There’s nothing wrong with them, but there were other recipes we’d have loved to have tried instead.
 I’m not the biggest fan of halloumi and that’s always in one of the dishes, so I always have to remember to switch that out!
 That’s just something you’ll get used to.
 It’ll become part of a routine.

 Not all the meals are as tasty as others.
 Think of it as a little like when you go to a restaurant and order something that sounds good but turns out to be not quite for you.
 This is the same.
 There are going to be meals that just don’t hit the spot.

 Do watch out for the spices, though!
+Some of the meals include the best tasting sriracha.
 If a menu says that it’s spicy, it definitely is.
 Well, that’s what my husband will tell you!

 Chefs Plate is worth the money